use-ink/ink/ARCHITECTURE.md

 on `pallet-revive`, if Parity is open to it.

 (1) Individual host functions were migrated to pre-compiles.
-Instead of being able to just call into the host these functions now have the performance overhead of calling into another contract.
-A lot of functions throughout ink! are affected by this.
+Instead of being able to just call into the host, these functions now have the performance overhead of calling into another contract.
+Functions throughout ink! are affected by this.

-(2) The builtin pre-compiles don't support SCALE encoding, but instead expose only a Solidity interface. ink! natively uses SCALE encoding and we are required to re-encode arguments into the bloated Solidity ABI encoding, as well as decode them.
+(2) The builtin pre-compiles don't support SCALE encoding, but instead expose only a Solidity interface.
+As ink! natively uses SCALE encoding and we are required to re-encode arguments into the bloated Solidity ABI encoding, as well as decode them.

 (3) `pallet-revive` uses two types for a contracts balance: the generic `Balance` (which is set in the chain configuration) and the Ethereum-native `U256`.
-This is unfortunate as users of ink! currently have to deal with both types as well.
+Currently users of ink! have to deal with both types as well.